mako-framework/docs/01_getting_started/01_installation.md

 ### Setup

-Installing Mako is easy and can be with one single command thanks to [composer](https://packagist.org/):
+Installing Mako is easy and can be with done in a few simple steps thanks to [composer](https://packagist.org/).

+First you'll have to create a new project:

 	composer create-project mako/app:5.* <project name>

+Next you'll have to make the ```app/storage/*``` directories writable (command my vary depending on your system):

+	chown www-data:www-data -R app/storage

-> Remember to make the ```app/storage/*``` directories writable.
-You should also generate a new application secret using the ```reactor app.generate_secret``` command.
+And finally you should generate a new application secret:

+	php app/reactor app.generate_secret

+<a id="setup:updating"></a>

+#### Updating

-Mako easily be updated to the latest version using the following command when a new version is releases:
+Mako easily be updated to the latest version using the following command when a new version is released:

 	composer update

-> Note that you can also [download](:base_url:/download) a bare bones Mako application if you're unable to use composer.
+> Note that some updates might require some minor code changes.
+These will be documented in the upgrade guides.

 --------------------------------------------------------